Richard Duffy: Notts County

 On 27 May 2016, Duffy rejected a new contract at Port Vale and dropped down two divisions to sign a two-year contract with National League club Eastleigh; manager Chris Todd described him as "one of my top targets this summer".
-However four weeks later he had his contract with Eastleigh cancelled so that he could sign a one-year contract with League Two club Notts County.
+However, four weeks later he had his contract with Eastleigh cancelled so that he could sign a one-year contract with League Two club Notts County.
 He made 47 appearances across the 2016–17 campaign.
 In February 2017 he had an appearance-based contract extension clause removed from his contract so that he would be available for selection under new manager Kevin Nolan.
 Later that month Nolan stated that "he's probably been our best player all season".
-The next month was included in the EFL team of the week after making a "brilliant last-ditch block" to deny Wycombe Wanderers an equalising goal in a 1–0 win.
+The next month was included in the EFL Team of the Week after making a "brilliant last-ditch block" to deny Wycombe Wanderers an equalising goal in a 1–0 win.

-On 6 February 2018, he played former club Swansea City in the FA Cup, which ended in an 8–1 defeat.
+On 6 February 2018, he played his former club, Swansea City, in the FA Cup, which ended in an 8–1 defeat.
 Nevertheless, he scored two goals in 43 league appearances to help the "Magpies" to qualify for the play-offs at the end of the 2017–18 campaign.
 He also filled in as captain during absences by Michael O'Connor and the Nottingham Post reported that he had an "outstanding season".
 He was offered new contract by Notts County at the end of the 2017–18 season.
 He missed three months at the start of the 2018–19 season with a hamstring injury.
 Speaking in April, manager Neal Ardley stated that "he has been excellent [and] he has been part of the reason why we have looked solid at the back".
 County were relegated at the end of the campaign, ending a 131-year stay in the Football League.
 He was released by Notts County at the end of the 2018–19 season.